archlinux-downgrade/downgrade/README.md

     -h, --help      show help script

   Note:
-    Any options after the -- character sequence will be treated as pacman options.
+    Options after the -- characters will be treated as pacman options.
-    See downgrade(8) for further details.
+    See downgrade(8) for details.
 ```

 Downgrade packages checking both local cache and the